broccolijs/broccoli/docs/hardlink-issue.md

-# Broccoli: Potential Data Loss On OS X Due To Hardlinking
+# Broccoli: Potential Data Loss On OS X

 **[DRAFT -- please do not post on Twitter yet!]**

 *Posted April 7, 2014 by [Jo Liss](https://twitter.com/jo_liss)*

-There is an issue in Broccoli and several helper libraries that can cause data loss on Mac OS X.
+There is an issue in Broccoli and several helper libraries that can cause data loss on Mac OS X, stemming from their use of hardlinks.

 ## Background